Ermiq/dzen2-bar2/README.md

     'somenumber-somename.conf'.
 The number is used by X server to load files in order determined by the numbers in their names, and X server only detects '.conf' files in this directory.
     So, in the file (e.g., '/etc/X11/xorg.conf.d/30-customfonts.conf) write the paths to folders where your new fonts are located.
 From my example with Liberation font, I put there just one Liberation directory:

-  # Let X.Org know about the custom font directories
   Section "Files"
       FontPath    "/usr/share/fonts/truetype/liberation"
   EndSection